 Dripping hose taps near foundations and irrigation systems spraying onto your walls and foundation can cause foundation subsidence and cracks.

 Ponding of rainwater around your house or close to foundations will also affect your house’s foundations.
 Make sure the ground slopes away from the foundation.

 Additions to the home such as newly paved areas and new rooms can also affect the moisture content of the soil.
 Older parts of the home’s foundation can be affected.

 There are so many more reasons that may affect the foundations of a home.
 Always try and look for the reason that a crack develops.
-Be careful what you change around your home!
+Be careful about what you change around your home!

 How to deal with cracks?